 We are subject to procurement and anti-bribery rules and regulations.
 We are required to comply with government contracting rules and regulations relating to, among other things, cost accounting, anti-bribery and procurement integrity, which increase our performance and compliance costs.
 (See Item 4.
 Information on the Company - Governmental Regulation.)
-Failure to comply with these rules and regulations could result in the modification, termination or reduction of the value of our contracts, the assessment of penalties and fines, or suspension or debarment from government contracting or subcontracting for a period of time, all of which could negatively impact our results of operations and financial condition.
-We are engaged in activities in certain markets considered to be high risk from an anti-bribery compliance perspective, and investigations by government agencies in the anti-bribery area have been more prevalent.
+Failure to comply with these rules and regulations could result in the modification, termination or reduction of the value of our contracts, the assessment of penalties and fines against us, or our suspension or debarment from government contracting for a period of time, all of which could negatively impact our results of operations and financial condition.
+We are engaged in activities in certain markets considered to be high risk from an anti-bribery compliance perspective, and investigations by government agencies in a number of countries, including Israel, in the anti-bribery area are increasingly prevalent.

 We face other risks in our international operations.
 We derive a significant portion of our revenues from international sales.
-Changes in international, political, economic or geographic events could cause significant reductions in our revenues, which could harm our business, financial condition and results of operations.
-In addition to the other risks from international operations set forth elsewhere in these Risk Factors, some of the risks of doing business internationally include imposition of tariffs and other trade barriers and restrictions, political and economic instability in the countries of our customers and suppliers, changes in diplomatic and trade relationships and increasing instances of terrorism worldwide.
+Entry into new markets as well as changes in international, political, economic or geographic conditions could cause significant reductions in our revenues, which could harm our business, financial condition and results of operations.
+In addition to the other risks from international operations set forth elsewhere in these Risk Factors, some of the risks of doing business internationally include imposition of tariffs and other trade barriers and restrictions.
+Imposition of import restrictions or tariffs by any government could lead to retaliatory actions by other countries with broad effects in many industries and economies internationally.
+Broad-based internationall trade conflicts could have negative consequences on the demand for our products and services outside Israel.
+Other risks of doing business internationally include political and economic instability in the countries of our customers and suppliers, changes in diplomatic and trade relationships and increasing instances of terrorism worldwide.
 Some of these risks may be affected by Israel's overall political situation.
 (See "Risks Related to Our Israeli Operations" below.)